About Dad

 Original opioid indication

-The 6-month oxycodone + morphine stretch was for back pain.
+The ~6-month opioid stretch was for back pain β hydrocodone-acetaminophen (4β5/day) + morphine, per the Oct 2025 list.
 Current non-opioid management: lidocaine patch nightly + acetaminophen PRN.
 Ibuprofen on PRN list but bleed risk on DAPT β should be flagged.

 2025 baseline Β· β₯1:1280